openshift/microshift/docs/default_cni_plugin.md

 ### Cluster network on specified host interface

 microshift-ovs-init.service is able to use user specified host interface for cluster network.
-This is done by specifying the desired host interface name in a hint file `/var/lib/ovnk/iface_default_hint`.
+This is done by specifying the `gatewayInterface` in the CNI config file `/etc/microshift/ovn.yaml`.
 The specified interface will be added in OVS bridge `br-ex` which acts as gateway bridge for ovn-kubernetes CNI network.

 ### Secondary gateway interface

 microshift-ovs-init.service is able to setup one additional host interface for cluster ingress/egress traffic.
-This is done by adding the additional host interface name in another hint file `/etc/ovnk/extra_bridge`.
+This is done by specifying the `externalGatewayInterface` in the CNI config file `/etc/microshift/ovn.yaml`.
-The additional interface will be added in a second OVS bridge `br-ex1`.
+The external gateway interface will be added in a second OVS bridge `br-ex1`.
 Cluster pod traffic destinated to additional host subnet will be routed through `br-ex1`.

 ## Troubleshooting